moby/moby/docs/sources/use/working_with_volumes.rst

-A *data volume* is a specially-designated directory within one or more containers that bypasses the :ref:`ufs_def` to provide several useful features for persistant or shared data:
+A *data volume* is a specially-designated directory within one or more containers that bypasses the :ref:`ufs_def` to provide several useful features for persistent or shared data:

 * **Data volumes can be shared and reused between containers.** This is the feature that makes data volumes so powerful.
 You can use it